 When you delete information from your hard drive and even when you format it, you aren’t permanently removing your data.

-The file systems will be removed but your data will become “invisible” and with a proper and dedicated software or hardware solution you, or someone else, can easily restore what you though it was permanently deleted.
+The file systems will be removed, but your data will become invisible.
+With a proper and dedicated software or hardware solution, you, or someone else, can easily restore what you thought was permanently deleted.

 There are several ways in which you can erase your data.
-You can of course choose to use a degausser to disrupt the magnetic domains on the drive or you can even choose to physically destroy the hard drive physically.
+You can, of course, choose to use a degausser to disrupt the magnetic domains on the drive, or you can even choose to destroy the hard drive physically.